Hemolytic-uremic syndromeHUS; STEC-HUS

-Hemolytic-uremic syndrome (HUS) often occurs after a gastrointestinal infection with E. coli bacteria (Escherichia coli O157:H7).
-However, the condition has also been linked to other gastrointestinal infections, including shigella and salmonella, as well as nongastrointestinal infections.
+Hemolytic-uremic syndrome (HUS) often occurs after a gastrointestinal infection with E coli bacteria ( Escherichia coli O157:H7).
+However, the condition has also been linked to other gastrointestinal infections, including shigella and salmonella .
+It has also been linked to nongastrointestinal infections.

 HUS is most common in children.
 It is the most common cause of acute kidney failure in children.
-Several large outbreaks in 1992 and 1993 were linked to undercooked hamburger meat contaminated with E. coli.
+Several large outbreaks have been linked to undercooked hamburger meat contaminated with E coli .

 - Decreased consciousness